AlienKevin/AlienKevin/README.md

 ## Web & Mobile Dev
 * Web apps with React or Elm
-* ASP.NET MVC web apps with C#
 * Cross-platform mobile apps with Flutter
+* iOS apps and macOS input methods with Swift

 ## Programming Languages
-* Proficient in Rust, Python, and C++
+* Proficient in Rust, C++, Python, Dart, Swift, and JavaScript
-* Familiar with Programming Language Theory and Program Synthesis
+* Research experience with Program Synthesis using Finite Tree Automatas
-* Experimenting with dependent types and gradual typing
+* Familiar with programming language theory and functional programming

 ## Linguistics
-* Minor in Linguistics with interest in phonetics, semantics, and writing systems
+* Minor in Linguistics with interest in phonetics and writing systems
-* Experienced in processing Chinese characters, Hangeul, and various romanizations
+* Experienced in processing Chinese characters, romanizations of Chinese dialects, and Hangeul
-* Studying Natural Language Processing
+* Experimenting with speech recognition using Whisper and other models